curiouschip/learn/content/docs/getting-started/Configuring-WiFi/_index.md

 ## Method 1 - Automatic file generator

 Pip's Wifi configuration is stored in a file called "wpa_supplicant.conf".
-Enter the name of your network and password into the boxes below and click on "Generate File".
+To automatically generate this file, enter the name of your network and password into the boxes below and click "Generate File".

 ## Method 2 - Make your own file

-You can also make your own wpa_supplicant file using any text editor.
-Copy the code below into a new file and save it as "wpa_supplicant.cont".
+You can also make your own ***wpa_supplicant*** file using any text editor.
+Copy the code below into a new file and save it as "wpa_supplicant.conf".

 	country=us